xpert-ai/.github/profile/README.md

 # Xpert AI ☄️

-**Xpert AI** is an AI agents and data analysis platform for enterprise make business decision.
+**Xpert AI** is an AI agents and data analysis platform for enterprises to make business decisions.

-**Here are some ideas to get you started:**

-🙋‍♀️ A short introduction - what is your organization all about?
-🌈 Contribution guidelines - how can the community get involved?
-👩‍💻 Useful resources - where can the community find your docs?
-Is there anything else the community should know?
-🍿 Fun facts - what does your team eat for breakfast?
-🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+## About us

+We are a team with years of expertise in the ERP system domain, specializing in enterprise data management and decision-making support.
+Through the Xpert AI platform, we aim to help users enhance their decision-making capabilities and operational efficiency, seizing the opportunities of the AI era to gain a competitive edge.

+### Contact us